Sajjon/ViewComposer/README.md

 ## Installation

 ### Swift 4
-You can use the `swift4` branch to use ViewComposer in your Swift 4 cod, e.g. with in CocoaPods, the Podfile would be:
+You can use the `swift4` branch to use ViewComposer in your Swift 4 code, e.g. with in CocoaPods, the Podfile would be:
 ```ruby
 pod 'ViewComposer', :git => 'https://github.com/Sajjon/ViewComposer.git', :branch => 'swift4'
 ```